Chapter IV

 Subset of concept graph highlighting the Second Why and focus of this section.

 Two paths exist: delegate through individuals, or delegate through groups of individuals organized as institutions.
 One might propose a third path, delegate to technology (to algorithms), but this merely relocates the question; trusting an algorithm means trusting whoever built it and deployed it.
 The choice reduces to individuals or institutions.
+The question for each path is whether it preserves the mutual observation and stakes that make strong-tie trust enforceable.

 The Institutional Path